NEPA Decarbonization Technology Analysis: Deliverable 1

 Figure 8: Share of Funding-primary projects with each dollar-amount field extracted.
 Missing values indicate no reliable figure was found in the document text.

 Figure 9 complements the coverage view with the actual dollar distribution per mechanism type.
 A note on coverage: dollar amounts are extracted only when the document text contains an explicit award figure — most NEPA documents do not.
 As a result, only a fraction of the 9,125 Funding-primary projects have an extracted amount; the caption reports the exact count.
 Despite the limited coverage, the distributions are informative about typical award sizes within each mechanism type.
-The display is capped at $1B so that a small number of very large loan guarantees do not compress the rest of the chart; outliers above that threshold are noted in the caption and excluded from the view (but included in the boxplot statistics).
+Figure 9 focuses on common grant-scale mechanisms, excludes classes with fewer than 10 extracted amounts, and top-codes large grant-scale awards at $5 million so the main distribution remains legible.
+The larger loan guarantee and cooperative agreement records are shown separately in Table 2.

 Geographic Distribution